MarcoGos/davis_vantage/README.md

 [downloads-badge]: https://img.shields.io/github/downloads/MarcoGos/davis_vantage/total?style=flat-square
 [release-url]: https://github.com/MarcoGos/davis_vantage/releases

-[^1]: If Wind Gust doesn't show a value or "Unknown" make sure the Davis time is set correctly.
+[^1]: If values show as "Unknown" make sure the Davis time is set correctly.
 You can check this by using action "Davis Vantage: Get Davis Time" and, if necessary, correct it by using action "Davis Vantage: Set Davis Time".

 [^2]: The Archive Interval value can be set by action "Set Archive Period"